 Lack of Preparation

 Setting up a business in another country involves much more than just selling a product or delivering a service.
-Companies need to not only be aware of marketing and operational processes, but also the administrative processes involved in the initial setup.
+Companies need to not only be aware of marketing and operational processes, but also all the administrative processes involved.
 Companies need to find the best means of entry into the market, such as establishing a joint venture or partnership with a local partner.
-Many companies are not aware of the various vehicles of entry available, that could have long term effects on the operations of the business.
+Many companies are not aware of the various vehicles of entry available.
+This lack of awareness could have long term effects on the operations of the business.

 Small and medium enterprises should also prepare for the change in market, which may by very different from their home market.